Init 1

 end

-def spawn_ship(game_state, index) do
+def drop_player(game_state, player_id) do

 end)